 - It is difficult to differentiate between the physical injuries caused by an abuser and the ones caused by normal playing

 - Children, as such, go through a lot of behavioral changes, especially in their teens.
 This makes it all the more difficult to associate a change in the child’s behavior to abuse

 - Recurring physical injuries: While every scrap and scratches need not be worrisome, please watch out for patterns and recurring injuries in any particular body area.
 For older children, any unexplained injury – even if not recurring – should be examined further

 - Fear of going somewhere: A child abused at home would be very reluctant to leave school in the evening.
 A child abused at school might cry a lot and put up a fight to leave for school.
 The latter is easier to recognize if the child was happy to go to school before but suddenly has changed preference

-- Changes in behavior: An abused child might appear depressed, withdrawn, aggressive or scared.
+- Changes in behavior: An abused child might appear depressed, withdrawn, aggressive, or scared.
 They might also show increased anxiety and fear near the abuser.
-Some of them might start wetting their bed, sucking their thumb or being scared of dark
+Some of them might start wetting their bed, sucking their thumb or being scared of the dark

-- Loss of appetite: You might notice changes in a child’s eating behavior – a fussy eater might start eating a lot or a healthy eater might start becoming fussy.
-Weight gain or loss are strong evidences for this
+- Loss of appetite: You might notice changes in a child’s eating behavior – a fussy eater might start eating a lot, or a healthy eater might start becoming fussy.
+Weight gain or loss are strong pieces of evidence for this

 - Bruises in genital areas: A sexually abused child might have tears, nail marks or redness around the genital areas